KelianGaedecke/KelianGaedecke/README.md

 ### Hi there 👋

+My name is Kelian Gaedecke and I am currently doing my master degree at EPFL🔭 in chemistry!
+I am currently oriented in physical and computationnal chemistry! 🔭

 <!--
 **KelianGaedecke/KelianGaedecke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.